-Our college-prep curriculum meets or exceeds all Common Core Curriculum and Ohio Curriculum standards.
+Our college-prep curriculum meets or exceeds all Ohio Curriculum standards.
 All high school core subject classes are taught at the AA (honors) level.
 Our specialist/elective classes help meet our Montessori curriculum by placing emphasis on the education and development of the whole child.
 These classes include fine arts, physical education, foreign languages, computer applications, and other special academic offerings.

 High School Course Guide

 Our 2019-20 High School Course Guide includes more detail about the opportunities and resources available to our high school students.
 Students and their families are encouraged to use the High School Course Guide to plan their educational pathway.
 The guide includes course descriptions, information about early college credit and alternative credit programs, and more.
 Graduation requirements, grade reporting, report cards and other policies and procedures are also included in the guide.